Susan Bergman: Writing

 Bergman wrote her memoir Anonymity in 1994, which recounts the discovery, in 1983, of the closeted homosexuality and double life of her father, Don, a Christian, choir director, and seemingly model family man, while he was dying of HIV/AIDS.
 Anonymity had its beginnings as Bergman's doctoral dissertation at Northwestern University.

 In 1996, Bergman was editor of an anthology titled Martyrs: Contemporary Writers on Modern Lives of Faith, in which contemporary authors reflected on the lives of 20th Century religious and political martyrs.
 Bergman contributed the introductory chapter, a reflection on the nature of martyrdom and what it teaches about faith.

+Bergman was an enormously talented and original poet herself, whose work was characterized by a depth and breadth of literary craftsmanship, while having a striking capacity to touch and move the reader emotionally.
+Her work in this genre was ultimately overshadowed by the importance and success of her family memoir.

 Bergman was also a lecturer at, and taught literature at Northwestern University, New York University, and the University of Notre Dame.

-Private life
+Personal life

 Heche married musician Judson Bergman in 1979 and they had several children, including musicians Elliot Bergman and Natalie Bergman of band Wild Belle.

 Like most of her family, Bergman was a life-long evangelical Christian, and religious themes were a frequent subject of her writing.
 In 1996, Christianity Today named her in their profile of "Up and Comers: Fifty evangelical leaders 40 and under".
 However, she stated that she did not consider herself part of the Christian right.
 Quoting the words of a friend of hers, Bergman stated: "I dare to believe that when Jesus invites all who labor and are heavy-laden, he's not screening for HIV, or voting behavior, or asking whether or not someone has had a divorce, or an abortion."

 Three months after her father's death from AIDS-related complications on March 3, 1983, aged 45, Bergmans's 18-year-old brother Nathan was killed in a car crash when his vehicle missed a curve and struck a tree.
 The remainder of her immediate family subsequently moved to Chicago to be closer to other family members.